This post may contain affiliate links.

 What Is Toner?

-When you think of toners you probably think of astringent type toners that you use to treat acne.
+When you think of toners you probably think of astringent type toners that you use to treat acne or something like witch hazel.
 However, modern day toners have come a long way and they are much different (and better for your skin) now!
 Toners are a water-y like consistency that can have an array of skin benefits.

 Depending on the formulation, toners can help with anti-aging, acne, dry skin and pretty much any other skin concern.
 Toners tend to have skin-loving ingredients like anti-oxidants, chemical exfoliants and other hydrating ingredients.

 When used in a skincare routine, toners help to remove any excess product, dirt or cleanser that didn’t get washed off, and they also help add hydration back into the skin, adjust the skin’s pH levels and more depending on the active ingredients in the toner.